jonshaw199/af1/README.md

 ### Overview

 A state entity defines the behavior for a state, and new state entities can be created by extending the `Base` class.
-When creating new state entities, setup, loop, serialization/deserialization, and other behavior from `Base` can be overridden as necessary.
+When creating new state entities, setup, loop, message handling, and other behavior from `Base` can be overridden as necessary.
 This is a trivial example:

 ```
 #include <AF1.h>